freevariable/Fulgance/README.md

 This will bring up a JSON list of all trains currently running on the line.

 ## Simulator (mp.py)
-### Save and restore sim
+### Save and restore your running sim
-By default, the sim is saved to a file in the *saves* subdirectory every 15 minutes You may want to schedule a specific sim save under name "myName" at (simulation) time t=55 seconds by issuing:
+By default, the sim is saved to a file in the *saves* subdirectory every SAVEFREQ seconds (SAVEFREQ=7200 by defaults).
+You may want to schedule a specific sim save under name "myName" at (simulation) time t=55 seconds by issuing:
 - curl http://127.0.0.1:4999/v1/save/myName/55